LLAW3135

 1.2 Course description

-Every single minute of 2018 as calculated and reported by UNHCR 25 new people fled their homes to escape persecution, human rights violations, war, or other violence.[1]
-Every minute of every day, for the entire year.
-This course will situate that statistic in its full context: viewing it from historical, legal, and practical perspectives.
 The course begins with an introduction to forced displacement in the 20th century, and presents refugee law as it relates more broadly to international human rights law and humanitarian law.
-This course examines in detail the 1951 Convention and 1967 Protocol Relating to the Status of Refugees, the role of UNHCR, and who is included in and excluded from the international definition of efugee It also scrutinizes key legal distinctions, compares and contrasts regional protection instruments, and explores the principle of non-refoulement.
+This course examines in detail the 1951 Convention and 1967 Protocol Relating to the Status of Refugees, the role of UNHCR, and who is included in and excluded from the international definition of “refugee”.
+It also scrutinizes key legal distinctions, compares and contrasts regional protection instruments, and explores the principle of non-refoulement.
 It reviews case studies to see how protection principles are applied in a variety of jurisdictions, and it looks at where, how, and why the system breaks down.
 This course will also delve into the current protection challenges faced by refugees, asylum seekers, internally displaced persons, refugee advocates, NGOs, host countries, and policy-makers.
 This course goes beyond the numbers and headlines to look at the ongoing global refugee crisis from the perspective of those who experience displacement and those who are striving to find solutions.

-[1] See UNHCR Report, Global Trends: Forced Displacement in 2018, available at: https://www.unhcr.org/globaltrends2018/
+[1] See UNHCR’s Report, Global Trends: Forced Displacement in 2023, available at:

 1.3 Course teachers